quicwg/base-drafts/draft-ietf-quic-transport.md

 To initiate path validation, an endpoint sends a PATH_CHALLENGE frame containing a payload that is hard to guess on the path to be validated.

-An endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss, but is subject to the following limit to avoid excessive network load: an endpoint SHOULD NOT send a PATH_CHALLENGE more frequently than it would a client INITIAL, ensuring that connection migration is no more load on a new path than establishing a new connection.
+An endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss.
+An endpoint SHOULD NOT send a PATH_CHALLENGE more frequently than it would an Initial packet, ensuring that connection migration is no more load on a new path than establishing a new connection.

 The endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.